mergeability/mergeable/docs/README.md

   </p>
 </details>
 <br>
-**Dependent Files**: Certain files are related and you want to ensure that they are updated and part of the PR (i.e. if `package.json` is updated, so should `yarn.lock`)
+**Dependent Files**: Certain files are related and you want to ensure that they are updated as part of the PR (i.e. if `package.json` is updated, so should `yarn.lock`)

 <details><summary>🔖 See Recipe</summary>
   <p>